Cast Iron Ribeye

 Cook the steak for 5 minutes, and then flip it using a pair of tongs.
 Be careful because the skillet is hot, hot, hot!

 Add a dollop of ghee on top of the steak, and cook for another 2-3 minutes, or until it’s within 10 degrees of your ideal internal temperature.
+You may use a spoon to drizzle this melted ghee on top of the steak as it cooks.

 Take the steak’s temperature with an instant read meat thermometer to take its temperature.
 To do this, stick the thermometer’s tip into the middle of the steak, careful not to push through to the other side of the steak, and let it calculate the internal temperature.
-Don’t do this by eye—let technology help you!
+Don’t do this by eye — let technology help you!

 Remove from the skillet, and transfer to a plate.
 Cover loosely with aluminum foil, and let rest for 5-10 minutes.
 This is important to redistribute the juices of the steak.
 If you cut it too early, all the juices will run out!